AN OPEN BORDER BETWEEN INDIA AND NEPAL ENABLES TRAFFICKING

 - Indian and Nepalese citizens may easily and legally cross from country to country without any travel documents.

-- The informality of crossing the border between Nepal and India is an opportunity traffickers recognize and exploit.
+- The informality of crossing the border between India and Nepal is an opportunity traffickers recognize and exploit.

 THE SOLUTION: BORDER MONITORING IN INDIA

-FFLI has an established border monitoring station in India established along the unsecured or “open” border, known for its high rates of human trafficking.
-Stations are defined as any physical location in which an individual may come into contact with a trafficked victim.
-FFLI works through stations to identify and potentially intervene on behalf of a trafficked victim.
+FFLI has an established border monitoring station in Panitanki, India along the unsecured or “open” border.
+This small village in West Bengal, India is known for its high rates of human trafficking.
+Here, FFLI works to identify and potentially intervene on behalf of a trafficked victim.
 This is done through educational materials and individuals trained to identify potential trafficking situations.
-These border monitoring offices also serve as a planning center for external rescue operations.
+Border monitoring staff members have earned the authority within the local community to stop and question whoever appears suspicious when crossing the border.

 - If our staff determines that a trafficking situation is occurring, the first priority is always removing the victim from harm.